DEBUG key: /en

-Easy JavaScript Simulation (EJS) is an open-source tool, part of the Open Source Physics project, designed to simplify the creation of visual and interactive simulations with minimal coding—ideal for physicists, students, and researchers.
+Easy JavaScript Simulation (EJS) is an open-source tool, part of the Open Source Physics project, designed to simplify the creation of interactive, visual simulations with minimal coding.
+It’s ideal for physicists, students, and researchers.

 To start, download the latest EJS version and explore our tutorial library.